harish9852/New2Github/README.md

 # New2Github
-New to Open Source?
-Start Your Journey with This Beginner-Friendly Repository!
+Are You New to Open Source?
+Want to Start Your Journey with This Beginner-Friendly Repository!

 # Your First Open Source Project